reonaledo/Multi-modality-Self-supervision/README.md

 - Non-cross - BERT-Base model with Non-cross modality attention mask.

+## Datasets.
+We provide a pre-processed version of multiple datasets for each task as follows:
+- MIMIC-CXR: (xx MB), Unique study of the AP view imaging and radiology report pair.
+- OPEN-I: (xx MB), Unique study of the frontal view(AP and PA view) imaging and radiology report pair.
+- VQA-RAD: (xx MB),

 ## Reproducing results on BERT.
 ### Section A. Installation
 Sections below describe the virtual env installation and the fine-training process of MedviLL based on pytorch version 1.7, python version 3.8.

 To fine-tune MedViLL, you need to download the pre-trained weights of MedViLL.
 After downloading the pre-trained weights, use environment.yml to install conda based virtual env as follows:

 ```
 $ git clone https://github.com/SuperSupermoon/Multi-modality-Self-supervision.git
 $ cd Multi-modality-Self-supervision; conda env create --file environment.yml
 ```

+Note that this repository is based on the BERT repository by Google.
+All fine-tuning models were conducted on 8 Geforce RTX-3090 GPU machines, each of which has 24GB of VRAM.

-Section B. Pre-training model
+### Section B. Pre-training model
 Example:
 ```
 askdfksdflksd